Leody Taveras Player Props: Rangers vs. Giants

 Leody Taveras At The Plate

-- Taveras has driven in a run in 31 games this season (31.0%), including 13 games with more than one RBI (13.0%).
-He has also driven in three or more of his team's runs in seven contests.
+- In 31 games this season (30.7%), Taveras has picked up an RBI, and in 13 of those games (12.9%) he had two or more.
+He has also driven home three or more of his team's runs in seven contests.

-- In 39 of 100 games this season, he has scored, and 11 of those games included multiple runs.
+- He has scored in 39 of 101 games this year, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.